 - Two (2) copies of a Site Plan (see sample Site Plan diagram) showing where on the property walkout is located, with the width and length dimensions shown.
 Also show the roof structure over the walkout with its dimensions, if any.
 Show on the sketch of the house where the garage is located, and show the driveway.

 - Floor layout of room(s) affected by the walkout (see Typical Addition Floor Plan).

-Submit application, plans, and engineering as necessary to the Building Department at the City Office Building at 13011 South Pioneer Street during our office hours of 7:30 a.m. to 5:30 p.m., Monday through Friday.
+Submit application, plans, and engineering as necessary to the Building Department at the City Office Building at 5355 West Herriman Main Street during our office hours of 7:30 a.m. to 5:30 p.m., Monday through Friday.
 Remember, the office is closed on State and Federal holidays.

 Plan review will take approximately 7-10 working days, after which we may call with corrections that will need to be made to your plans.
-After the plans have been approved, we will call with the amount of the permit (which pays for the reviews and all inspections which will need to be done).
-Checks should be made payable to Herriman City.
-Payments less than $1,000 can also be made with a Visa, Mastercard or American Express.
+After the plans have been approved, we will email an invoice with permit fees.
+Payments may be made by check (made payable to Herriman City) or by Visa, Mastercard, Discover, or American Express.